The Sidney Hillman Foundation

 The Sidney Hillman Foundation is an American charitable foundation that awards prizes to journalists who investigate issues related to social justice and progressive public policy.
-The foundation, founded in 1946, is named for Sidney Hillman, who was the founding president of the Amalgamated Clothing Workers of America.
-The foundation awards the annual Hillman Prize and the monthly Sidney Awards.
-The Foundation is headed by Bruce S. Raynor, former Executive Vice President of the SEIU.
+The foundation, founded in 1946, is named for Sidney Hillman, who was the founding president of the Amalgamated Clothing Workers of America and founder of the Congress of Industrial Organizations.
+The foundation awards the annual Hillman Prize in the United States and Canada, and the monthly Sidney Awards.
+The Foundation was headed by Bruce S. Raynor, former Executive Vice President of the SEIU, as of 2010.

 Hillman Prize

 The Hillman Prize is a journalism award given out annually by the foundation.
 It is given to "journalists, writers and public figures who pursue social justice and public policy for the common good."
 It recognizes journalists and public figures in traditional and new media forms.

 Past winners include both established and emerging figures in their fields, as well as organizations.
 Murray Kempton was the first recipient in 1950.
-Each winner receives $5,000.
+As of 2018, each winner receives $5,000.
+In 2005, winners received $2000 and a plaque.